-- · we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses; - the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required; - the manufacturing process or facilities we use may not meet applicable requirements; and - the potential for approval policies or regulations of the FDA or applicable foreign regulatory bodies to change significantly in a manner rendering our clinical data or regulatory filings insufficient for clearance or approval.
+•we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses;

+•the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required;

+· the manufacturing process or facilities we use may not meet applicable requirements; and

+•the potential for approval policies or regulations of the FDA or applicable foreign regulatory bodies to change significantly in a manner rendering our clinical data or regulatory filings insufficient for clearance or approval.

 Our future products may not obtain FDA clearance on a timely basis, or at all.
 Further, the FDA makes periodic inspections of medical device manufacturers and in connection with such inspections issues observations when the FDA believes the manufacturer has failed to comply with applicable regulations.
 If FDA observations are not addressed to the FDA's satisfaction, the FDA may issue a warning letter and/or proceed directly to other forms of enforcement action, which could include the shutdown of our production facilities, adverse publicity, and civil and criminal penalties.
-The expense and costs of any corrective actions that we may take, which may include products recalls, correction and removal of products from customer sites and/or changes to our product manufacturing and quality systems, could adversely impact our financial results.
+The expense and costs of any corrective actions that we may take, which may include product recalls, correction and removal of products from customer sites and/or changes to our product manufacturing and quality systems, could adversely impact our financial results.
 Issuance of a warning letter may also lead customers to delay purchasing decisions or cancel orders.

 In August 2014, the FDA issued a warning letter to our Healthcare division, relating primarily to the maintenance of certain procedures and internal processes at our facility in Snoqualmie, Washington.
-We believe the warning letter does not restrict the manufacture, production or shipment of our products from this facility, and we are in the process of evaluating what corrective actions and associated costs may be required to address the matters raised in the warning letter.
-We intend to respond fully and in a timely manner to the FDA's warning letter.
+We have implemented corrective actions as a result of the warning letter and provided the FDA with a detailed response regarding our completed and in process activities.
 However, there can be no assurance that the FDA will be satisfied with our response to the warning letter or our proposed resolution of the outstanding issues.
-Until the items raised in the warning letter are corrected, we may be subject to additional regulatory action by the FDA, including the issuance of additional warning letters, injunction, seizure or recall of products, imposition of fines or penalties or operating restrictions on our facilities.
+Until the items raised in the warning letter are fully corrected, we may be subject to additional regulatory action by the FDA, including the issuance of additional warning letters, injunction, seizure or recall of products, imposition of fines or penalties or operating restrictions on our facilities.
 Such actions could significantly disrupt our ongoing business and operations and have a material adverse impact on our financial position and operating results.

-Our patient monitoring, diagnostic cardiology and anesthesia systems must also comply with the laws and regulations of foreign countries in which we develop, manufacture and market such products.
+Our patient monitoring, diagnostic cardiology, anesthesia systems and defibrillator products must also comply with the laws and regulations of foreign countries in which we develop, manufacture and market such products.
 In general, the extent and complexity of medical device regulation is increasing worldwide.
 This trend is likely to continue and the cost and time required to obtain marketing clearance in any given country may increase as a result.
 Our products may not obtain any necessary foreign clearances on a timely basis, or at all.

-Once any of our patient monitoring, diagnostic cardiology and anesthesia systems is cleared for sale, regulatory authorities may still limit the use of such product, prevent its sale or manufacture or require a recall or withdrawal of such product from the marketplace.
+Once any of our patient monitoring, diagnostic cardiology, anesthesia systems or defibrillator products is cleared for sale, regulatory authorities may still limit the use of such product, prevent its sale or manufacture or require a recall or withdrawal of such product from the marketplace.
 Following initial clearance from regulatory authorities, we continue to be subject to extensive regulatory requirements.
 Government authorities can withdraw marketing clearance or impose sanctions due to our failure to comply with regulatory standards or due to the occurrence of unforeseen problems following initial clearance.
 Ongoing regulatory requirements are wide-ranging and govern, among other things: